Barely a bear: Wall Street exits what turned out to be a fairly tame bear market

-NEW YORK (AP) — While it seemed scary and interminable, the bear market that Wall Street just exited turned out to be meeker than most.
+NEW YORK (AP) — While it seemed scary and interminable, Wall Street's bear market last year was meeker than most.

 After the S&P 500 on Thursday closed at a level more than 20% above where it was in mid-October, Wall Street can give official dates for the birth and death of its last bear market, which is what traders call a long decline of at least 20% for the S&P 500.
 It started on Jan.
 3, 2022, when the S&P 500 set a record high, and ended on Oct.
 12, when it bottomed out 25.4% lower.